nbarendes/FCND-Estimation-CPP/README.md

 For the controls project, the simulator was working with a perfect set of sensors, meaning none of the sensors had any noise.
 The first step to adding additional realism to the problem, and developing an estimator, is adding noise to the quad's sensors.
-For the first step, you will collect some simulated noisy sensor data and estimate the standard deviation of the quad's sensor.
+For the first step, we will collect some simulated noisy sensor data and estimate the standard deviation of the quad's sensor.

-1. Run the simulator in the same way as you have before
+1. Run the simulator in the same way as we have before

 2. Choose scenario `06_NoisySensors`.
-In this simulation, the interest is to record some sensor data on a static quad, so you will not see the quad move.
-You will see two plots at the bottom, one for GPS X position and one for The accelerometer's x measurement.
+In this simulation, the interest is to record some sensor data on a static quad, so we will not see the quad move.
+We will see two plots at the bottom, one for GPS X position and one for The accelerometer's x measurement.
 The dashed lines are a visualization of a single standard deviation from 0 for each signal.
-The standard deviations are initially set to arbitrary values (after processing the data in the next step, you will be adjusting these values).
+The standard deviations are initially set to arbitrary values (after processing the data in the next step, we will be adjusting these values).
 If they were set correctly, we should see ~68% of the measurement points fall into the +/- 1 sigma bound.
-When you run this scenario, the graphs you see will be recorded to the following csv files with headers: `config/log/Graph1.txt` (GPS X data) and `config/log/Graph2.txt` (Accelerometer X data).
+When we run this scenario, the graphs we see will be recorded to the following csv files with headers: `config/log/Graph1.txt` (GPS X data) and `config/log/Graph2.txt` (Accelerometer X data).

 3. Process the logged files to figure out the standard deviation of the the GPS X signal and the IMU Accelerometer X signal.

-4. Plug in your result into the top of `config/6_Sensornoise.txt`.
-Specially, set the values for `MeasuredStdDev_GPSPosXY` and `MeasuredStdDev_AccelXY` to be the values you have calculated.
+4. Plug in our result into the top of `config/6_Sensornoise.txt`.
+Specially, set the values for `MeasuredStdDev_GPSPosXY` and `MeasuredStdDev_AccelXY` to be the values we have calculated.

 5. Run the simulator.
-If your values are correct, the dashed lines in the simulation will eventually turn green, indicating you’re capturing approx 68% of the respective measurements (which is what we expect within +/- 1 sigma bound for a Gaussian noise model)
+If our values are correct, the dashed lines in the simulation will eventually turn green, indicating we’re capturing approx 68% of the respective measurements (which is what we expect within +/- 1 sigma bound for a Gaussian noise model)

 An easy way to determine the standard deviation from the simulation generated logs Graph1.txt and Graph2.txt is by using the function  `std_GPS_ACC()` below: